varunkumardev/amitmerchant1990.github.io/_posts/2019-11-26-dependency-injection-container-php.md

 > The `CustomerPayments` is no longer tightly coupled to its dependency.

-## What is Dependency Injection Container then?
+## What's Dependency Injection Container then?

-> DI containers are often software libraries that provides DEpendency Injection functionality and allows automating many of the tasks involved in **Object Composition**, **Interception**, and **Lifetime Management**.
+> DI containers are often software libraries that provides Dependency Injection functionality and allows automating many of the tasks involved in **Object Composition**, **Interception**, and **Lifetime Management**.
 DI Containers are also known as Inversion of Control (IoC) Containers.

 If you've noticed in the example above that, we were responsible in handling injecting dependencies to classes.
 A DI container as it's definition suggests helps in reducing this overhead by analyzing a type's constructor, without the need to having to specify each constructor argument manually.